andrewdnsw/TelegramTunnelBot/README.md

 # TelegramTunnelBot
 # IPSecTunnel
-Bot for Telegram that makes generate IPSec Tunnels on ZyXEL through SSH Bot running on Russian language.
+Bot for Telegram that makes generate IPSec Tunnels on ZyXEL through SSH.

+Bot responds in Russian.
 Bot protection used 'user_id' access so paste it in this code in necessary or use 'no_admin_enabled' flag.

 ### How to use